-—A selection of ongoing architecture projects.
+—A selection of recent design projects.

 “The traditional urban elements of buildings, streets, and neighborhoods must be reassessed within the emerging human and non-human urban constituencies.”

 Meraviglioso UrbanoModel, two books, exhibition, symposium

 Beyond dimension, Meraviglioso Urbano explores ambiguity and disembodiment through a series of abstract stages.
 Connected and immaterial, an archipelago of cultural commons grows.

 Born out of the need to react to the troubled atmosphere suffocating Rome during the 70s, the Estate Romana took cultural initiatives out into the public space.
 Architecture’s contribution took shape in ephemeral projects, creating proper scenarios for both the events and everyday urban life.
 On the occasion of the 40th anniversary of Estate Romana five practices were invited to design five ephemeral installations at MAXXI that would act as temporary museums devoted to five areas of culture: film, music, literature, theatre and media.